leemthompo/screen-shot/README.md

 1. Searches for any HTML files in the relevant folder
 1. Runs the OCR
 1. Spits the text into a working buffer
-1. Deletes the HTML file.
+1. Deletes the HTML file

 This will remove several manual steps and be the first real step in creating a **pipeline** process, rather than a one-time script run.